codeMAHDI/interview_prep./lib/DOC.md

 - A constructor is a special method in a class that runs automatically when you create an object.
 - It’s used to initialize (set up) the values of the class.
-- A constructor helps you set up values when you make an object from a class.

 ### Basic Example
 ```dart
 class Person {